 The white rough briolette diamond is a drop-shaped stone with triangular or diamond-shaped facets situated on it all the way around.
 There is no table, crown, or pavilion.
-The more number of facets makes the diamond even more mesmerizing.
+The more facets make the diamond even more mesmerizing.
 All the facets reflect light and make the diamond appear quite shiny when looked at.
-As there is an absence of the diamond table in the diamond, the flow of light is continuous throughout the diamond.
+As the diamond table is absent in the diamond, the flow of light is continuous throughout the diamond.

 The facets on a briolette are all triangular, entirely covering the circular cross-section of the stone.
 It is one of the antique diamond cuts, which was discovered long back before the 19th century.
 The Briolette diamond is a somewhat teardrop-shaped stone with elongated triangular facets.